alexisespinosa-research/particleCapture-Interpolator/README.md

 ## For Windows:

 1. Install Python-3 on your computer (look for instructions elsewhere).
+Any version (like 3.x.x) should work fine.
 2. Install a GIT client on your computer (look for instructions elsewhere).
 We recommend to use the tool: "GitHub Desktop".
 3. Clone this repository into your computer.
 If using the command line, use:
 ```